 Tokyu Land Corporation and Tokyu Resort Service Co., Ltd. have been arranging golf lessons for elementary school students during summer break to help children get fit and learn new skills and good manners.
-The lessons, led by golf pros, were held at the Otakijo Golf Club in Chiba Prefecture in August 2018.
-Approximately 60 elementary school students took part in this enjoyable experience learning to play golf.
+The lessons, led by golf pros, were held at the Otakijo Golf Club in Chiba Prefecture in August 2019.
+(These photos are from 2018)